Use CSS expression to initialize html elements

 What happened?
 The slowness, I gathered after a while, was caused by the function doSomethingWith because it changed the style of the element.
 That meant that the css rule was being applied again before the function ended and returned true.
 Changing things to:

-function initializeElement(elem) {
+function initializeElement(elem) {fixed it.

 if (!elem.style.initialize) {